Q: Why did you decide to undertake ACICIS’ Flexible Language Immersion Program (FLIP) ?

 I’m studying an Indonesian language major as part of my university degree and thought this would be a great way to learn language in-country in an intensive way.
 A bonus about learning in-country also means being immersed in opportunities to put the language in practise as well as picking up informal language which is rarely taught through textbooks.

-Q: Did you receive a New Colombo Plan Scholarship?
+Q: Did you receive a New Colombo Plan Mobility Grant?
 If so, how did this contribute to your experience in Indonesia?

 I was fortunate enough to receive a New Colombo Plan Mobility Grant.
 Through this grant, I was able to undertake private language training at Wisma Bahasa on top of university courses, as well as travel to other islands of Indonesia and learn about other ethnic groups and their traditions, practises and ways of life.